 - 1. All coaches must be approved by the principal, superintendent, and/or local board of education prior to coaching. - 2.
-All coaches must be submitted online in the school's log in area to the state office annually.
-This must be done prior to coaching. - 3.
+All coaches must be submitted online and assigned to the appropriate sport(s) in the school's portal account to the state office annually.
+This should be done prior to coaching. - 3.
 Non-faculty Coaches and Classified Employee Coaches must complete the NFHS "Fundamentals of Coaching" and "First Aid, Health, & Safety for Coaches" courses prior to assuming the position.
 Coaches who have successfully completed the ASEP Coaches Education Course prior to May 15, 2013, will not be required to take the NFHS courses.
 A school must pay an annual registration fee of \$50.00 per Non-faculty Coach.
 There is no registration fee for a Classified Employee. - 4.
-In addition to the requirements listed above, all coaches of Unified Sports must meet the requirements set forth by Special Olympics of Tennessee. - B. Use of a coach who does not meet all the requirements listed above or the use of a Non-faculty Coach or Classified Employee Coach who has not been submitted to the state office shall result in a fine of \$500.00.
+In addition to the requirements listed above, all coaches of Unified Sports must meet the requirements set forth by Special Olympics of Tennessee. - B. Use of a coach who does not meet all the requirements listed above shall result in a fine of \$500.00.
+Use of a Non-faculty Coach or Classified Employee Coach who has met the requirements listed above but has not been submitted to the state office prior to the date of first contest allowed by the Sports Calendar shall result in a fine of \$50.00.
 Use of a full-time certified teacher or retired educator who has not been submitted to the state office prior to the date of first contest allowed by the Sports Calendar shall result in a fine of \$50.00. - C. All coaches are subject to the TSSAA rules and regulation and must conduct themselves in a manner becoming of a coach and representative of the school.
 All coaches are responsible to the principal of his/her school.
 Coaches must realize that they have more responsibilities than the general public to understand the purpose of high school athletics and the principles behind the TSSAA rules, and they must maintain that level of understanding and purpose when dealing with the general public and students.
 Coaches must be paid entirely from funds approved by either the board of education, governing board of the school, Director of Schools, or the Principal of the school.